Tell your story

 The Nocturnists is a night of physicians and other health care workers telling stories about life in medicine.
 For more information, read about us here.

-Some tips on what we're looking for:
+For future events, here are some tips on what we're looking for:

 - Show us your humanity.
 The more human you are willing to be (not perfect, an expert, or a superhero), the more people will connect with your story.